9001/copyparty/docs/versus.md

 * `undo recent uploads` = accounts without delete permissions have a time window where they can undo their own uploads
 * `a`/copyparty has teeny-tiny skips playing gapless albums depending on audio codec (opus best)
 * `b`/hfs2 has a very basic directory tree view, not showing sibling folders
-* `c`/hfs3 remarks:
-  * audio playback does not continue into next song
 * `f`/rclone can do some file management (mkdir, rename, delete) when hosting througn webdav
 * `j`/filebrowser remarks:
   * audio playback does not continue into next song